cicorias/njit-dbms-project1/Project-Report-Del1.md

 |Kranthi Gunuru|kg62@njit.edu|
 |Shawn Cicoria|sc2443@njit.edu|

+### Goals
+The initial goal of this stage is to establish a basline Entity Relationsip model based upon the requirements initially provided.
+It's most likely going to change as further stages emerge and physical modeling starts.

+While the first part of the requirements document articulates much of the Domain model needs, constraints, it is the Application Functional requirements that can also affect the model.
+As an example, the "Application Design section" states:

+>The last application is crucial in decision making by the analysts and managers.
+For instance, it will allow the introduction of new room types, service types and breakfast types or modification of certain services, room and/or breakfast types, the suggestion of new offers to increase the profit of the hotels.

+Given this statement, the entities for room types, service types, breakfast types are not restricted as simple multi-value attributes.

 ## Assumptions

 1. Customer is using credit card only for online reservation,hence total participation in uses relationship and min-max is (1,N)
 2. Not every customer writes reviews, hence partial participation of customer and min-max is (0,N)
 3. A hotel can have zero reviews,thus partial participation in Writes_For relationship and min-max is (0,N)
 4. ratings cannot be 0 or less
+5. Credit Card number must be unique, since we have to have only one key per entity[as specified in the Project Deliverable1 requirements point#2(ii)]
+6. Added a key for Room Reservation ID

 ## Constraints